What Should Consider in Copper Bus-bar Jointing

 · Welded Joint.

-There are main two reasons to bus-bar joint; to extension the bus-bars where linear joints are suitable to assemble; and to tap-off for connections where T-joints are perfect.
+There are main two reasons for to bus-bar joint; to extend the bus-bars where linear joints are suitable to assemble and to tap off for connections where T-joints are perfect.

-Two things must consider as important to bus-bar joints; joint be mechanically strong and electrically have a low resistance.
+Two things must consider as important to bus-bar joints; joints be mechanically strong and electrically have low resistance.

-Copper bus-bar uses not any special type of joint but very familiar type of joints like bolting, clamping, riveting, soldering and welding etc. Bolted and clamped joints are little easy and possible to use at site, on the other hand riveted and soldered/welded joints are uses in factory pre-fabricated for special shape and to achieve low resistance joints.
+Copper bus-bar uses not any special type of joint but the very familiar types of joints like bolting, clamping, riveting, soldering and welding, etc. Bolted and clamped joints are a little easy and possible to use at the site, on the other hand, riveted and soldered/welded joints are used in factory pre-fabricated for special shape and to achieve low resistance joints.

 Sponsored: